 The GCC faculty are qualified by their education and experience to offer courses and programs that achieve the educational objectives of the College.
 Faculty credentials are found at the back of this student catalog.
 Please refer to the GCC Fact Book for more detailed information on the College's instructional facilities and faculty profile.
 Contact the Office of Assessment, Institutional Effectiveness, and Research (AIER) for a copy.
-AIER is located at the 2nd floor of the Student Services and Administration Building, Suites 2226, 2227 and 2228, with telephone numbers (671) 735-5520, 735-5641 and 735-5612.
+AIER is located on the 2nd floor of the Student Services and Administration Building, Suites 2226 and 2227, with telephone numbers (671) 735-5527 ext.
+5404 or 5612.